idilOzdamar/IsaacLabTutorial/README.md

 This will create an extension project with the specified name at the chosen path.
 For me, I chose the name isaac_lab_tutorial.

-In the container run following commands to see everthing works perfectly or not Enter isaac-lab-base container and run
+In the container run following commands to see everthing works perfectly or not.
+Enter isaac-lab-base container and run
 ```bash
 $ cd isaaclab